Asshall/ansible_play_kubernetes_on_pi/README.md

 ## Base Images

 In order to have fewer variables in the script, username and password are the same on both images.
 They need to correspond to `/groups_vars/all.yaml` -> **ansible_user, ansible_become_pass**

-In the worker images a cron job is enabled, it checks every minutes if one of it's IPs is in the range `192.168~`, if not it deletes existing addresses and run dhclient.
+In the worker images a cron job is enabled, it checks every minutes if one of it's IPs is in the range `192.168~`, if not it deletes existing addresses and run `dhclient`.
 That means no user input is required.
-The name of the scipt in `/usr/bin/getIP`
+The the script is in `/usr/bin/getIP`

 ### Distro links